Skip to Content

 For year one full-time students on the PhD programme, the APR meeting should comprise the differentiation interview, and take place approximately nine months after the student first enrols on the programme.
 (For late enrollers, who would not be expected to differentiate until the next academic year, a light touch APR meeting should be held, such as that arranged for year one part-time students, see below.
 Once differentiation has been completed at the appropriate time, these students should fit in with the normal cycle of APR meetings in subsequent years.)
 Students being considered for differentiation should normally submit a differentiation report, a research plan, and a training record for consideration by the progress review panel.

 For full-time students in year two and beyond, APR meetings may comprise a student presentation on their research, followed by a question and answer session.
-Students should normally submit a training record, an updated research plan/completion timetable, and one or more of the following: a progress report, PowerPoint presentation, chapter outline, thesis overview, and thesis chapter(s).
+Students should normally submit a training record, an updated research plan/completion timetable, and one or more of the following: a progress report, PowerPoint presentation, chapter outline, research degree submission overview, and chapter(s).
 Schools may also consider a report from the supervisors.
 These types of meetings could also be used with the majority of students on Professional Doctorate programmes.

 For part-time students, Schools may wish to implement the approach outlined above at the end of the second, fourth and sixth years.
 A lighter touch approach (e.g. reduced student submissions regarding progress, and brief progress review meetings) could be implemented at the end of the first, third, and fifth years.